Musim Mas and General Mills collaborate to build smallholder extension services in Aceh’s Leuser Ecosystem

 “As part of General Mills ongoing commitment to protecting forests and peatlands, we see an increasing need to support on-the-ground activities that address the drivers of deforestation within high-risk production landscapes such as Indonesia’s Leuser Ecosystem,” said Kevin O’Donnell, Global Director of Sourcing and Operations Sustainability at General Mills.
 “This is especially the case with smallholder farmers who can benefit greatly from better access to technical expertise.
 We’re excited to leverage our experience advancing regenerative agriculture and sustainable sourcing innovation across a growing list of commodities with Musim Mas’ proven track record of success driving improved livelihood and forest positive results through smallholder extension hubs.”

-Musim Mas is no stranger to developing and implementing smallholder programs, having engaged over 31,000 independent growers through various programs across Indonesia, including a partnership with the International Finance Corporation (IFC), a member of the World Bank Group, and successfully facilitating market access.
+Musim Mas is no stranger to developing and implementing smallholders programs, having engaged over 31,000 independent growers through various programs across Indonesia, including a partnership with the International Finance Corporation (IFC), a member of the World Bank Group, and successfully facilitating market access.
 To expand the program’s reach through a partnership with General Mills, Musim Mas will train governmental agricultural officers in targeted villages, who then will train the independent smallholders in their respective villages.

 Field assistants from Musim Mas and IFC sharing good agricultural practices with a smallholder farmer (middle).